Bowfish/truffle-install-as-normal-user/README.md

 # Recommended way to install truffle on a Linux System
 I you're running Truffle on Linux or MacOS X, you should not install it with sudo, otherwise you might encounter some permission issues.
 It is recommended to install truffle as a normal user.
-The easiest and cleanest way to install nodejs is to use nvm.
-To do this you can follow the instructions below.
+Before we can install truffle as a normal user we have to cleanup the system.
+It is also recommended to install nodejs and npm with nvm (node version manager).
+An advantage of nvm is that you can run different node verions on the same machine.

 ## Cleanup node and npm
 ### Remove all packages which have been installe with `sudo npm install -g`
 First we want to find out which packages have been installed with `sudo npm install -g`.
 Get a list of all installed packages: